-At both our training facilities we have equipment that monitors our students heart rate, in real time, during exercise.
-And, in both training facilities, we have users that aren’t so found of using that technology.
-We have found there are a couple general reasons that is the case.
+At Get Fit NH we have equipment that monitors our student’s heart rate, in real time, during exercise.
+We have users that aren’t so fond of using that technology and have found there are a couple general reasons that is the case.

 1) They don’t quite understand the purpose.
 That is our fault for not continually and consistently communicating the importance and usefulness of real time heart rate monitoring.

 2) They don’t like what they see on the board.

 I would use two words to explain why we monitor heart rate during training.